Hurdle is a mental health tech startup for invisible barriers.

 We are here to help.

-We currently serve clients in Maryland, Virginia and Washington, DC, with plans to expand nationally.
+We currently serve clients in California, Florida, Georgia, Maryland, Massachusetts, Minnesota, Tennessee, Texas, Virginia and Washington, DC, and are adding states every quarter.
 Our services are provided via teletherapy.
 At Hurdle, we have built a custom training program to help therapists thoroughly examine and address the unique experiences that ethnic minorities encounter on a daily basis.
 We offer paid mandatory training as well as provide ongoing consultation and professional development to all of our therapists.
-We facilitate and pay for credentialing with our major in-network payors.in which we are in-network.
-We.
+We facilitate and pay for credentialing with our major in-network payors.

 Benefits of joining the Hurdle Community.